-PROTECTING STAFF AND PATIENTS USING PROPER RADIATION SHIELDING FOR SCATTER
+PROTECTING STAFF AND PATIENTS USING PROPER RADIATION SHIELDING FROM SCATTER

 X-rays Improve Patient Outcomes but Safety Measures Required to Reduce Radiation Exposure for Patients and Staff